ljeng/cheat-sheet/large-scale-design/system-design.md

 MapReduce is designed to tolerate machine failures gracefully.

 * The master pings workers periodically.
-If *a worker fails*, any completed `map` tasks are reset to idle and rescheduled.
+If **a worker fails**, any completed `map` tasks are reset to idle and rescheduled.
 In-progress `map` and `reduce` tasks on the failed worker are also reset.
 Completed `map` tasks are re-executed because their output is on the failed machine's local disk.
 Completed `reduce` tasks don't need re-execution since their output is in the global file system.
-* The master writes periodic checkpoints. *Master failure* is unlikely[^mr10]; therefore an implementation would abort the computation.
+* The master writes periodic checkpoints. **Master failure** is unlikely[^mr10]; therefore an implementation would abort the computation.
 Clients can retry the operation.
-* *Semantics in the Presence of Failures:* When `map` and `reduce` operators are deterministic, the output is the same as a non-faulting sequential execution.
+* *Semantics in the presence of failures:* When `map` and `reduce` operators are deterministic, the output is the same as a non-faulting sequential execution.
 This is achieved by relying on atomic commits of task outputs.
 Each task writes to private temporary files.
 When a task completes, the worker sends a message to the master.
 When a `reduce` task completes, the worker atomically renames its temporary file.
 When operators are non-deterministic, weaker but reasonable semantics are provided.
 * Network bandwidth is a scarce resource.
-MapReduce conserves bandwidth by taking advantage of the fact that input data is stored on the *local* disks of the machines.
+MapReduce conserves bandwidth by taking advantage of the fact that input data is stored on the **local** disks of the machines.
 The master attempts to schedule `map` tasks on machines containing a replica of the input data, or failing that, near a replica.
-* *Task Granularity:* The `map` phase is divided into *M* pieces, and the `reduce` phase into *R* pieces.
+* *Task granularity:* The `map` phase is divided into *M* pieces, and the `reduce` phase into *R* pieces.
 Ideally, *M* and *R* should be much larger than the number of worker machines to improve load balancing and speed up recovery.
 There are practical bounds on *M* and *R* since the master must make $O(M + R)$ decisions and keeps $O(MR)$ state in memory.
-* *Backup Tasks:* To alleviate the problem of "stragglers"[^mr11], the master schedules backup executions of remaining in-progress tasks close to completion.
+* *Backup tasks:* To alleviate the problem of "stragglers"[^mr11], the master schedules backup executions of remaining in-progress tasks close to completion.
 The task is marked as completed when either the primary or backup execution completes.

 ### Refinements and Extensions

 Although the basic MapReduce functionality is powerful, a few extensions are useful.

 * Users specify the number of `reduce` tasks (*R*) and, optionally, a special *partitioning function.* The default is `hash(key) mod R`, but custom functions are useful in some cases[^mr12].
-* *Ordering Guarantees:* Within a partition, intermediate key-value pairs are processed in increasing key order.
+* *Ordering guarantees:* Within a partition, intermediate key-value pairs are processed in increasing key order.
 This makes it easy to generate sorted output and supports efficient lookups.
-* For cases with significant repetition in intermediate keys and a commutative and associative `reduce` function[^mr13], a *combiner function* can do partial merging before data is sent over the network.
+* For cases with significant repetition in intermediate keys and a commutative and associative `reduce` function[^mr13], a **combiner function** can do partial merging before data is sent over the network.
 This significantly reduces network traffic.
 The combiner function is typically the same code as the `reduce` function, but its output is written to an intermediate file.
-* Users can add support for a new *input type* by providing an implementation of a simple reader interface.
+* Users can add support for a new **input type** by providing an implementation of a simple reader interface.
 * Users of MapReduce have found it convenient to produce auxiliary files as additional outputs.
-The application writer to make such *side-effects* atomic and idempotent.
+The application writer to make such **side-effects** atomic and idempotent.
-* *Skipping Bad Records:* In an optional mode, the MapReduce library detects and skips records that cause deterministic crashes.
+* *Skipping bad records:* In an optional mode, the MapReduce library detects and skips records that cause deterministic crashes.
 This deals with bugs.
 Also, sometimes it's acceptable to ignore a few records.
-* *Local Execution:* To help facilitate debugging and testing, an alternative implementation sequentially executes a MapReduce operation on a local machine.
+* *Local execution:* To help facilitate debugging and testing, an alternative implementation sequentially executes a MapReduce operation on a local machine.
-* *Status Information:* The master runs an internal HTTP server and exports status pages showing bytes of output, processing rates, etc. They also link to standard error/output files.
+* *Status information:* The master runs an internal HTTP server and exports status pages showing bytes of output, processing rates, etc. They also link to standard error/output files.
-* A *counter* facility counts occurrences of events[^mr14].
+* A **counter** facility counts occurrences of events[^mr14].
 Counter values are propagated to the master and displayed on the status page.
 The master eliminates the effects of duplicate executions to avoid double-counting.

 ###  Usage and Lessons Learned